ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

 * Read Research Paper Prep by Friday (take notes)
 * Get started on reading research paper for Team Sherwood for next Wednesday

+**Saturday, Oct 6 (2.5 hrs)**

+-To Do-
+..* Get started on reading the assigned research paper before the end of the weekend

+-Things I Did-

+* Read "How to Read a Research Paper" and took notes.
+Takeaways: Marking up papers is very helpful, keep notes as you answer the 5 key questions
+..* I'm thinking as we read different papers, we could keep a list of the summaries of each along with their citations so we have them ready to go when we want to use them
+* Met up with team for dinner- We've officially scheduled our team meetings for Wednesdays 1:00pm-3:00pm at the library, though we can meet for more time later on.
+Location is fairly flexible as well.
+Also contacted Mai and Professor Sherwood to set up weekly meetings.
+If all goes as planned, our meetings with Mai will be on Wednesday right before class (3:00-3:30pm), and we'll meet Sherwood and/or his grad students sometime on Friday.
+His lab hours are also on Friday, but I'm not sure when, so we'll have to fit the meeting in around the labs and our classes.
+* Updated the group page with group meeting times and link to my research log.
+In hindsight, I probably should've just added links to everyone's logs at once, but I didn't know I would have to wait for the merge request to be accepted oops.

 **Wednesday, Oct 3 (2 hrs)**

 -To Do-